mrochon/b2cief-upload/README.md

 Upload-IEFPolicies -clientId $clientId -clientSecret $clientSecret -configurationFilePath $confFile -sourceDirectory $source -updatedSourceDirectory $dest`
 ```

+To prevent the script from actually uploading any policies but have it only do the string replacements add *-generateOnly* to the above command.

 Where:
 - confFile is the location of your appSettings.json file
 - source is the directory containing your IEF policies